kashmirza/Expense-Tracker/README.md

 ---

-### 💸 Expense Management
+## 💸 Expense Management

-Users can manage their expenses through:
+The Expense Management module allows users to keep track of their spending.

+### Available Features

 - Add Expense
 - View Expense